loopbackio/loopback.io/pages/en/lb4/Schemas.md

   // other properties...
 }
 ```

+Additionally, the model decorator is able to build the properties object through
+the information passed in or inferred by the property decorators, so the
+properties key value pair can be omitted as well by using property decorators.

 ### Property Decorator
 The property decorator takes in the same arguments used in LoopBack 3 for